Chunky Chocolate Chip cookies are cookies that are crispy brown on the top while remaining moist and chewy on the inside.

 It is amazing how the simple change in butter temperature creates a totally different cookie experience!

 These Chunky Chocolate Chip Cookies have both chocolate chunks and chocolate chips for a double dose of chocolate.
-If you prefer a cookie without the chunks check out, Chocolate Chip Cookies.
+If you prefer a cookie without the chunks check out, Chocolate Chip Cookies and Chocolate Chip Sugar Cookies.

 Chunky Chocolate Chip CookiesPrint This